elangovana/sagemaker-groundtruth-ner/README.md

 # SageMaker GroundTruth  - Named entity Recognition
 This is a sample template for SageMaker named entity recognition ground truth solution.
 This has 3 components
 1. The HTML template that the workers will use to work on the task
 1. Lambda functions for pre and post processing rules.

+**Note** This template currently only support one type of entity

 ![Preview](docs/preview.png)